Toenail deformity : treatments

 • Corticosteroid ointments

-• Emollients and nail reshaping techniques
+• Emollients and nail reshaping methods

-• Regular foot care to prevent excess moisture
+• Regular foot care to reduce moisture

 Recognizing toenail problems

-• Frequent ingrown toenails
+• Common ingrown toenails

-• Difficulty trimming the nail
+• Difficulty trimming nails

-• Horizontal grooves under the nails
+• Horizontal grooves under nails

 • Brittle nails